azsk/AzTS-docs/Control coverage/Feature/HDInsight.md

 - **Azure Portal**

 	 The TLS setting can only be configured during cluster creation using either the Azure portal, or a Resource Manager template.
-Refer : https://docs.microsoft.com/en-us/azure/hdinsight/transport-layer-security
+Refer: https://docs.microsoft.com/en-us/azure/hdinsight/transport-layer-security

 <!-- - **PowerShell**